Who Can Enter?

 Participants are responsible for ensuring that:

-The organiser is not responsible for any delay, complication, or consequence arising from incorrect, incomplete, or outdated information.
+The organiser is not responsible for any delay, complication, or consequence arising from incorrect, incomplete, or outdated information provided by the participant.

 2. Entry Deadlines & Cut-Off Times